-- The furniture, food bowl, and tank should be washed with hot water and soap.
+- The furniture, food bowl, and tank should also be sterilized

-- Disinfect any cleaning equipment you’ve used, and get rid of any single-use items.
+- Disinfect any cleaning equipment you’ve used, and get rid of any single-use items, such as DIY hides

-Keep a set of cleaning products specifically for this job and do not wash the items in your kitchen.
-Instead, keep a separate sink or use a bucket of water to prevent cross-contamination.
+Keep a set of cleaning products specifically for this job.
+Do not wash the items in your kitchen to prevent cross-contamination.

 Garter snakes are poikilothermic ectotherms.
-Essentially, this means they rely on the external environment to help regulate their body temperature.
+They rely on the external environment to help regulate their body temperature.
 This is why you see garter snakes basking themselves on rocks in the morning sun.

 Because they use their environment to regulate their body temperature, they need to be able to warm up – and cool down – according to their needs.
-To keep your snake happy, you need to create a temperature gradient in its vivarium.
+That’s why you need to create a temperature gradient in its vivarium.

 Create a Temperature Gradient

-Most garter snakes are diurnal (awake during the day) so having access to good-quality light during the day will help them to thrive.
-It should be noted: snakes should never be placed in direct sunlight and left unattended as their cage will start to overheat very quickly.
+Most garter snakes are diurnal (awake during the day), so having access to light during the day will help the snake to thrive.

-Some garter snake owners believe that lighting is unnecessary.
-It’s true to say that many garter snakes could live healthy lives without access to additional lighting.
-However, in some cases, additional lighting could make a positive difference.
+Some owners believe that lighting is unnecessary.
+It’s true that many garter snakes could live healthy lives without additional lighting.
+However, in some cases, more lighting could make a positive difference:

-- If you’re struggling to get the warmer side of your cage to 84 °F with a heat mat alone, and the ambient temperature of your room is a lot less than 70°F, lighting can help you achieve extra warmth.
+- If you’re struggling to get the warmer side of your cage to 84 °F with a heat mat alone, and the ambient temperature of your room is less than 70°F, lighting can help you achieve extra warmth.
 A reptile basking light is your best choice as this will emit warmth.
-(Having said that, a standard incandescent bulb will also emit a bit of extra warmth).
-Make sure you use a thermostat to check the basking light/thermal mat combination is not making the cage too hot.

 - If the lighting in your room is very dim, a garter snake will benefit from extra lighting during the daytime.
 This could be achieved with an incandescent bulb or a reptile basking light.

-- If you’re trying to mate two snakes, you should install a reptile basking light during the day.
-Several studies have shown that light encourages their mating behavior.
+- If you’re mating 2 snakes, install a reptile basking light.
+Several studies have shown that light encourages mating behavior.

-We’ve talked about heat and light, but humidity is vital to mention, too.
-According to this study from NRC Research Press, garter snakes require a certain level of humidity to stay healthy and hydrated.
-If your snake becomes too dehydrated, they will be unable to shed their skin effectively.
-Baby garters are particularly prone to dry skin and dehydration.
+If your snake becomes dehydrated, it will be unable to shed its skin effectively.
+Baby garters are prone to dry skin and dehydration.

-If you have a garter snake less than 1-year-old, provide a humid hide box for them.
-The easiest way to do is place some damp moss in the hide box.
-It’s a good idea to provide a dry hide box as well, so the snake has variety.
-This should stop their skin drying out.
+If you have a garter snake that’s less than 1-year-old, provide a humid hide box for it.
+The easiest way to do this is to place some damp moss in the hide box.
+It’s a good idea to provide a dry hide box as well.

-Snakes should always be provided with a bowl of cool, clean water, big enough for them to curl up in.
+Snakes should always be provided with a bowl of cool, clean water that’s big enough for the snake to curl up in.
 As long as the water bowl is topped up, this will promote a good level of humidity in the tank.

 What to Feed a Garter Snake

-- Earthworms and Nightcrawlers – These can be bought online, from fishing bait stores, or harvested from your garden (as long as you don’t use pesticide on your soil).
+- Earthworms and Nightcrawlers – These can be bought from fishing bait stores or harvested from your garden (as long as you don’t use pesticides on your soil).
 Worms should be cut into small pieces for baby garter snakes.
 While the common garter snake tends to eat these without fuss, a ribbon snake might not take to them as well.

-- Frozen and thawed rodents – If you’re feeding a baby garter snake, start them on pinky mice chopped into pieces.
+- Frozen and thawed rodents – If you’re feeding a baby garter snake, start them off with pinky mice chopped into pieces.

-- Frozen and thawed fish – Try to source salmon, trout, tilapia or silverside.
-These fish do not contain thiaminase which is essential.
-If your snake is fed a diet rich in thiaminase, they can develop a life-threatening vitamin deficiency.
-Where possible, try to feed your snake fish with bones in, rather than fish strips or fish fillets.
+- Frozen and thawed fish – Try to source salmon, trout, tilapia, or silverside.
+These fish do not contain thiaminase.
+If your snake is fed a diet rich in thiaminase, it can develop a vitamin deficiency.

-It’s a good idea to supplement your snake’s diet with calcium.
-Buy a calcium supplement that contains vitamin D, because this will help your snake metabolize the calcium.
+Supplement your snake’s diet with calcium.
+Buy a calcium supplement that contains vitamin D because this will help metabolize the calcium.

 Brush your snake’s food with a light coating of calcium powder once a month.
-Do not exceed this dose as calcium overdose can be toxic.
+Do not exceed this amount as a calcium overdose can be toxic.

-- Some snakes need to see their food moving to kick-start their appetite.
-Feeding them with live fish is generally discouraged.
-Instead, try dangling some food in front of your snake using tongs to see if this encourages them to eat.
-Don’t ever dangle food with your fingers.
+- Some snakes need to see their food moving to kickstart their appetite.
+Try dangling some food in front of your snake using tongs to see if this encourages your snake to eat.
+Don’t use your fingers.

-- If you’re trying to introduce a new food, but you’re not having any success, try scenting the new food with the food that your snake is already used to eating.
+- If you’re trying to introduce a new food, but you’re not having any success, try scenting the new food with the food that your snake is already accustomed to eating.

 How Often do Garter Snakes Eat?